Red Stream: Advanced Theory and Techniques

 Play Therapist: Certification/Registration Route

 The Red Stream Advanced Theory and Techniques program provides 75 hours of approved/certified training.
-The Red Stream program is designed for those in post-secondary or graduate programs who wish to enhance their current professional designations.
+The Red Stream program is designed for licensed mental health practitioners, or graduate students enrolled in a graduate mental health degree program or in a pre-licensure supervised placement.

 The program consists of 9 days of face-to-face training (63 contact hours or approved play therapy training), plus a pre-course on-line component (with a Mastery Test), and a post-course case conceptualization assignment (totalling 12 non-contact hours).
 Students will have three months to complete the required written assignment.